WingRiders/on-chain-dao-governance/README.md

 ## Solution Design and Architecture

-The DAO Governance solution builds on the following core pillars:
+Our DAO Governance solution is grounded in these key principles:

-- Open-source
-- Fully on-chain
-- Transparent and auditable voting
+- **Open-Source**: Ensuring accessibility and community-driven enhancements.
-- Built around transaction metadata

-It doesn't use smart contracts meaning the results are not enforced.
-However, the system by being open source and auditable has a safety check that can be run by anyone to verify if the entity is truthful or not.
-Anybody has the right and way to verify the votes.

-Furthermore, not using smart contracts enables the system to be more flexible, for example in terms of what can constitute a user's voting power.
-It isn't limited to users locking governance tokens to some special voting script or a similar mechanism.
-It can use the user's governance tokens directly in their wallet, use governance tokens locked in various scripts, or even use LP tokens from DEXes that can be translated in value to the original governance tokens.
-Being this flexible enables the system to adapt to almost all limitations and specific setups an established dApp might have.
-Also, thanks to not being based on smart contracts the transaction costs users need to pay are lower.

-The system by itself doesn't support any discussions.
-In the end, it wouldn't be very practical to use the Cardano blockchain for passing messages.
-However, from the experience of WingRiders and other well-established DAOs, the discussions are best suited for community portals.
-Therefore the system encourages each proposal to be linked to a specific discussion on the community portal of the project.
+- **Fully On-Chain**: All operations, including voting, are recorded on the blockchain for transparency.
+- **Transparent and Auditable Voting**: Anyone can verify vote integrity, ensuring trust in the governance process.
+- **Based on Transaction Metadata**: Utilizes blockchain metadata for governance actions.

+Key Features:

+- **No Smart Contracts**: This design choice avoids enforced outcomes, allowing manual verification of results for authenticity.
+- **Flexible Voting Power Definition**: Voting power can be determined by various assets, including directly held governance tokens, tokens in scripts, or LP tokens from DEXes.
+This flexibility caters to diverse dApp requirements and lowers transaction costs.
+- **External Discussion Platforms**: While the system doesn't support on-chain discussions, it integrates with external community portals for proposal deliberations, enhancing the governance process.

 ### Polls, Proposals and Votes

-As mentioned above the system builds around transactions with special metadata.
-The overall system has three main building blocks - polls, proposals, and votes.
+Our system hinges on three key elements: polls, proposals, and votes, each defined using transaction metadata.

 Polls group together multiple proposals and define a voting power snapshot slot and the voting timeframe.
 The voting power snapshot is required to happen before the start of the voting timeframe.
-This ensures that maximum theoretical voting power doesn’t suddenly change after voting on the proposal has started.
+This ensures that maximum theoretical voting power doesn't suddenly change after voting on the proposal has started.
 Grouping multiple proposals into one poll means a user can submit just one transaction with multiple votes, lowering TX fees, and improving the UX Hopefully this leads to higher participation rates than in many small fragmented separate standalone proposals.

 A proposal belongs to exactly one poll and can have multiple choices and multiple votes for the choices.
 On-chain it is defined by transaction metadata - owner, name, short description, accept and reject choices, IPFS link to additional documentation, and link to a community portal.
 The space to define the proposal on-chain is limited by the transaction size limits, therefore the full documentation is hosted on IPFS.
+There is a script for changing state of the proposal - this is represented by appending ProposalState entries making this representation immutable.
+There are four possible states: AVAILABLE, CANCELLED, PASSED, FAILED.

-The vote belongs to exactly one proposal.
+The vote belongs to exactly one proposal and one choice of that proposal.
 It identifies the voter, tallies up the voting power, and lists UTxOs used to calculate the voting power.

 ```mermaid
 erDiagram